Tandemrecruit/ge-flipper/README.md

 4. Returns the response with CORS headers

 ### Dashboard
-The dashboard tries the proxy first (fast 3s timeout), then falls back to direct API calls if the proxy isn't running.
+- **Development**: Tries the proxy first (fast 3s timeout), then falls back to direct API calls if the proxy isn't running.
 If both fail, it loads sample data so you can still explore the UI.
+- **Production**: Requires `VITE_PROXY_URL` environment variable to be set.
+The proxy is mandatory in production builds to ensure proper User-Agent headers are sent to the API.

 ## Data Sources